top of page

 A B O U T

-Annie, Lili, and Chiara met while studying at the Hochschule für Musik Hanns Eisler Berlin where they are currently coached by Jonathan Aner.
-They have received additional coaching from Eldar Nebolsin, Troels Svane, and David Waterman.
+Lili, Chiara, and Annie met while studying at the Hochschule für Musik Hanns Eisler in Berlin, where they study with Jonathan Aner at the Center for Chamber Music.
+They have received additional coaching from David Waterman, Eldar Nebolsin, Troels Svane, and Frans Helmerson.

 L I L I